openpbl-school/InvestorRelations/docs/roadshow/BusinessPitch.md

 A survey published in 2018 by the **World Economic Forum** listed the ten most desired professional skills for workers of the future.
 According to **HR managers** from around the world consulted in the survey, what **differentiates** professionals in an increasingly globalized, dynamic and automated world is no longer their technical knowledge and skills, but the mastery of some important **behavioral skills**.

-Although companies are increasingly demanding professionals with complex behavioral skills, these same professionals find it very difficult to develop them within a **reasonable time**.
+Interestingly, although companies are increasingly demanding professionals with complex behavioral skills, these same professionals find it very difficult to develop them in a **reasonable time**.
 As the **courses and educational programs** that develop behavioral skills do not have a **scalable** cost structure, their **offer** grows at a much lower rate than the market demand.

 <p align = "center">
     ...